 We’ve taken Central France here to mean from the Loire Valley down to Burgundy and the Auvergne.

 The picture-book setting of Loire Valley, a World Heritage Site, is dominated by 160 stunning châteaux and the River Loire which meanders through the green hills.
-Small villages and towns have grown around the larger châteaux over the years, so there is plenty to discover and enjoy for all the family.
+Small villages and towns have grown around the larger châteaux over the years, so there is plenty to discover – perfect for family holidays in France.

 Every château has its own speciality, from Chaumont-sur-Loire, famed for its stunning gardens to Chenonceau, which after the Royal Palace of Versailles is the most visited château in France.